© Crown copyright 2018

 Old pipes that are taken out of use (decommissioned) are classified as waste.
 If you leave the pipes in the ground you’re carrying out a waste disposal operation that would normally need an environmental permit.

-If you follow the conditions in this regulatory position statement (RPS) you do not need to apply for a permit to leave decommissioned pipes in the ground.
+If you follow the conditions in this regulatory position statement (RPS) you do not need to apply for a permit to leave decommissioned pipes in the ground when replacing them with new pipes.

 This RPS does not affect other statutory requirements which apply to the way in which asbestos pipes are dealt with.